AiursoftWeb/AiurDrive/README.md

 1. Install [Docker](https://www.docker.com/)
 2. Install [.NET 9 SDK](http://dot.net/) and [Node.js](https://nodejs.org/).
-2. Execute `npm install` at `wwwroot` folder to install the dependencies.
+3. Execute `npm install` at `wwwroot` folder to install the dependencies.
-3. Configure `www-data` user in your host machine to allow access to Docker with: `sudo usermod -aG docker www-data`
-4. Add `www-data` home: `sudo mkdir /var/www && sudo chown www-data:www-data /var/www`
-5. Execute `dotnet run` to run the app.
+4. Execute `dotnet run` to run the app.
-6. Use your browser to view [http://localhost:5000](http://localhost:5000).
+5. Use your browser to view [http://localhost:5000](http://localhost:5000).

 ## Run in Microsoft Visual Studio